The dimensional reduction of linearized spin-2 theories invariant under transverse diffeomorphisms: Introduction

-Instead of trying to obtain mass terms via an Ansatz one can follow another route and automatically generate them by means of a Kaluza-Klein \cite{kaluzaklein} dimensional reduction from $D+1$ to $D$ dimensions, restricted to one massive mode.
-Such procedure allows us to go, for instance, from Maxwell to Maxwell-Proca, from LEH to massive FP and holds also for higher spins \cite{rss,bhr}.
-This has been done in \cite{bfh} in the special case of the WTDiff model.
-We comment on the results of \cite{bfh} and compare to ours whenever possible.
 Here we perform the KK dimensional reduction of an arbitrary TDiff tensor model in order to generate possible mass terms and look for generalizations of the resulting models in curved backgrounds, see sections 3 and 5 respectively.
-Due to the transverse condition on the vector symmetry of the massless theory we are not able to gauge away all Stückelberg fields and finish with a massive scalar tensor model.
 In section 4 we analyse its content and present a covariant proof of unitarity.
 We find an interesting parametrization of the non conserved source in the massless TDiff tensor case.
 In section 6 we draw our conclusions, stressing that the massless limit must have Diff symmetry instead of TDiff.
 If we insist in TDiff symmetry at $m=0$ we have no possible mass term.
 The appendix shows, for the reader's convenience, some technical details about spin projection and transition operators used to write down propagators.